 TEI: Medical, general, legal, law enforcement.
 Requires 2 years of experience.
 They advertise a very fast turnaround time, so keep that in mind if you apply with this company.
 There is an email address on their website to submit your resume.

 The Transcription Agency: General, medical, legal.
-Their website will indicate if they are accepting application.
+Their website will indicate if they are accepting application, scroll down to the bottom of the page where it has a link if you are interested in working as a transcriber.
 Location is in the UK and hires from within the UK only.

 Tigerfish: General, legal, financial, and medical transcription.
 Their website includes specific information on how to submit a request to receive assignments from Tigerfish.